comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 Configure Email Notification
 ----------------------------

-GlobaLeaks sends notifications of different events to different receivers.
-In order to have this working you have to select  "Notification Settings" in the "Administration Interface - General Settings" page.
+GlobaLeaks sends out notifications of different events to different receivers and to admins.
+In order to have this working, you have to select  "Notification Settings" in the "Administration Interface - General Settings" page and set up email account and related server parameters.

+We suggest you to setup an email account dedicated to sending out notifications from your initiative.

 .. image:: notification_settings_1.png

+Enter the followings:

+- SMTP name: insert here the name of your GlobaLeaks project
+- SMTP email address: the email address used to send notifications
+- Username: the username corresponding to the just inserted "SMTP email address"; this is needed to authenticate to the SMTP server and send emails
+- Password: Password of the above corresponding "SMTP email address"
+- SMTP Server Address: it is the hostname of the SMTP server you are using to send notification emails
+- SMTP Server Port: Port used to send outgoing emails.
+It is usually 465 or 587 (SMTP with TLS is at TCP port 587; SMTP with SSL is at 465)
+- Transport Security: from the drop down menu select the opportune security level